Invest

 A charming small-town atmosphere awaits.
 New residents can easily find work opportunities and housing choices, free from big city congestion.

-Two elite residential developers – Dream and Creation Communities – offer both quality and value, providing an outstanding lifestyle and value-for-money.
+Two residential developers – Dream and Creation Communities – offer both quality and value, providing an outstanding lifestyle and value-for-money.

 An 18-hole golf course, Collicutt Siding, is located within the town and is the proud home to Canada’s largest junior golf program – the Dream Junior Golf Academy.